hoangduytran/blender-manual/manual/scene_layout/object/properties/line_art.rst

    :Panel:     :menuselection:`Properties --> Object Properties --> Line Art`

-The *Line Art* panel is used to enable extra display options for customizing line art rendering for a specific object.
+The *Line Art* panel is used to enable extra display options for customizing Line Art rendering for a specific object.

 .. figure:: /images/scene-layout_object_properties_line-art_panel.png